thinc-org/awesome-stack/README.md

 ## Ide

 - [AstroNvim](https://github.com/AstroNvim/AstroNvim) - An aesthetic and feature-rich neovim config with a great set of plugins.
+## Language

+- [odin-lang](https://odin-lang.org/) - A fast, concise, statically-typed systems programming language with a focus on expressiveness and ease of use
 ## Service

 - [clerk](https://clerk.com/) - Clerk is an authentication and user management service.